Amishakumari544/lifecycle-toolkit/CONTRIBUTING.md

 ## Auto signoff commit messages

-We have a DCO check which runs on every PR to verify that the commit has been signed off.
+We have a DCO check that runs on every PR to verify that the commit has been signed off.

 To sign off the last commit you made, you can use
 ```bash